viperproject/prusti-dev/user-guide/src/verify/external.md

 # External specifications

 Since the Rust standard library and external libraries do not specify contracts for their functions, Prusti allows specifying the contract for functions separately from where they are implemented.
-Such a specification looks like a regular `impl`, with the exception that there are no bodies in the implementation functions, and that the `impl` has a `#[extern_spec]` attribute.
+Such a specification looks like a regular `impl`, with the exception that there are no bodies in the implementation functions, and that the `impl` has an `#[extern_spec]` attribute.

 The standard library type `std::option::Option` could be specified as follows: